 Mary Beth Schmid

-I am a fourth year doctoral student studying cultural anthropology working under Dr. Ann E. Kingsolver and Dr. Carmen Martinez Novo.
-I use an interpretive political economic approach to study the intersections of migration, agricultural livelihoods and kinship.
-For my doctoral project, I am working with a binaitonal Mexican-American kin group with members who engage in agricultural enterprises and reside in both the foothills of southern Appalachia and the foothills of the Bajio in west-central Mexico.
-At this point, my research interests cover: transnational kinship, modernity, rurality, globalization, food systems, identity, cultural politics of migration, agrarian change, and temporality.
+I am a PhD candidate studying cultural anthropology working under Dr. Ann E. Kingsolver (advisor) and Dr. Carmen Martinez Novo (co-chair).
+I use a combined interpretive and political economic approach to study the intersections of migration, kinship, agricultural livelihoods and globalization.
+For my doctoral project, I am working with a binational Mexican-American family group with members who engage in agricultural enterprises in both the foothills of southern Appalachia and the foothills of the Bajio in west-central Mexico.
+At this point, my research interests cover: transnational processes, kinship, modernity, identity, gender, rurality, globalization, food systems, cultural politics of migration, agrarian change, and temporality.